 In order to reduce the amount of students walking in the halls and potentially causing disruptions, we ask our faculty to limit the use of hall passes and adhere to the following: Hall passes should be limited for necessary activities.
 Remind students to use the restroom before school, passing periods, lunch and nutrition.
-Do not issue written passes.
-Students with written passes will be sent back to class.
+Students with written passes to the restroom must be sent to the office.

 Students with excused absences must be given the opportunity to complete the missed coursework, homework, or test with other equivalent assignments and must be given credit equal to that which they would have received on the original assignment or test for the same quality of work.